archivesspace/archivesspace/docs/slate/source/index.md

 __Parameters__

+	  Integer id -- The ID of the record

 	  [String] groups (Optional) -- Array of groups URIs to assign the user to

+	  RESTHelpers::BooleanParam remove_groups -- Remove all groups from the user for the current repo_id if true

+	  Integer repo_id -- The Repository groups to clear

 __Returns__

   	200 -- {:status => "Updated", :id => (id of updated object)}